ddspringle/framework-one-secure-auth/README.md

 You can view single factor authentication using this code live at https://sa.vsgcom.net/

-You can view two-factor authentication using this code [currently down] at https://tfa.vsgcom.net/
+You can view two-factor authentication using this code live at https://tfa.vsgcom.net/

 ## Bugs and Feature Requests